anisurrahman072/React-Native-News-2024/Expo-News/RSC_in_Expo_Router.md

-# RSC (React Server Components) in All Platform By Expo Router 🔥
+# RSC (React Server Components) now in All Platform By Expo Router 🔥

 Hey **React Native** Developers,